methylDragon/momobot/docs/MOMObot Full Documentation.md

 - Castor wheel mountings - Castor wheel mountings too big for screw.
 - Screw to giant washer to washer to attach the caster wheels at the bottom.
 ### To Dos
-1. Redo Lidar Mount - side holder tolerance w
+~~1.
+Redo Lidar Mount - side holder tolerance w~~

-2. Implement a guard for the front LiDAR
+~~2.
+Implement a guard for the front LiDAR~~

 3. Implement Rear LiDAR
 4. Implement system to improve ease of removing back panel (i.e. magnets, hooks), current back panel is screwed on by 6x rhombus nuts.
+[In-progress]
 5. Implement a charging port for both 55Ah Batteries and 7Ah Batteries